kkcoder1903/AWS1/README.md

 # Learning AWS Services

-## Instructor

-- **Instructor's Name**: [Getty Hongla]

 ## Course Overview

 This repository is designed to accompany a course on learning Amazon Web Services (AWS) services.
-The course is instructed by [Getty Hongla], an expert in AWS cloud services.

 ## Course Outline